SergeyTeplyakov/ErrorProne.NET/ReadMe.md

 Please note, that this rule will warn only when exception object was not observed (like printed to console, log etc).

 # Contributions
 Are highly appreciated.
-You may send a pull requrest with various fixes or you can suggest some interesting rule that can prevent from some nasty bugs!
+You may send a pull request with various fixes or you can suggest some interesting rule that can prevent from some nasty bugs in your app!

 # Roadmap